Monday, September 1, 2025

 Poppy glows.
 Literally glows.

-Poppy is finally gaining weight, her bad teeth are gone and she's eating mash like a QUEEN.
+Poppy is finally gaining weight with her bad teeth gone - and she's eating mash like a 8 month old baby sumo wrestler.
 She looks like she got a full glam squad makeover.

 Dora's on the mash now, too